CoSI-BU-Lab/.github/profile/README.md

 <!--- ![Research Collaboration](https://example.com/research_collaboration.jpg) -->

 ## 📖 Explore Our Work
-We invite you to explore our GitHub repositories, where you can find:
+We invite you to explore our GitHub repositories, where you can find

 - **Ongoing Research Projects** 🔬
 - **Publications** 📄
 - **Achievements and Awards** 🏆

-Feel free to check out our [website](https://cosi.bu.ac.th/projects) for more information about our work and to get in touch with us.
+Feel free to check out our [website](https://cosi.bu.ac.th) for more information about our work and to get in touch with us.

 ## 🤝 Get Involved
 If you're interested in collaborating or learning more about our work, please don't hesitate to reach out.
 We're always looking for passionate individuals and organizations to join us on our journey of innovation.